 Apple vs. Microsoft: The start of a rivalry

 Things looked bad for Microsoft until Judge William Schwarzer’s historic ruling on this day in 1989.
 He said the existing license between Apple and Microsoft covered many of Windows’ new interface elements.
-And those that weren’t were not copyrightable, Schwarzer ruled.
+And those not covered simply were not copyrightable, Schwarzer ruled.

 The decision soured relations between Apple and Microsoft.
 It established a long-running rivalry between the two companies, and set the legal basis for Windows’ impending ubiquity during the 1990s.